-Preliminary data from the TROPION-PanTumor01 phase 1 clinical study were released at the 2021 European Society of Medical Oncology (ESMO) Breast Cancer Virtual Congress and the novel antibody drug conjugate (ADC) datopotamab deruxtecan (Dato-DXd) appears promising for the management of metastatic triple negative breast cancer (TNBC).
+Data from the TROPION-PanTumor01 phase 1 clinical study were released at the 2021 European Society of Medical Oncology (ESMO) Breast Cancer Virtual Congress and updated in December 2021.
+The novel antibody drug conjugate (ADC) datopotamab deruxtecan (Dato-DXd) appears promising for the management of metastatic triple negative breast cancer (TNBC).

 About triple-negative breast cancer